dirk/quickhook/README.md

 # Run all tests:
 $ go test ./...
 ```

+**Warning**: Many of the tests are integration-style tests which depend on a locally-built Quickhook executable.
+If you see unexpected test failures, please first try running `go build` before you rerun tests.

 There's also a script that will generate and open an HTML page with coverage: